 The project narrative should include the information necessary for the Department to determine that the project satisfies project requirements described in Sections B and C and to assess the selection criteria specified in Section E.1.
-To the extent practicable, applicants should provide supporting data and documentation in a form that is directly verifiable by the Department.
-The Department may ask any applicant to supplement data in its application, but expects applications to be complete upon submission.
+To the extent practicable, applicants should provide supporting data and documentation in a form that

 In addition to a detailed statement of work, detailed project schedule, and detailed project budget, the project narrative should include a table of contents, maps and graphics, as appropriate, to make the information easier to review.
 The Department recommends that the project narrative be prepared with standard formatting preferences (a single-spaced document, using a standard 12-point font such as Times New Roman, with 1-inch margins).
 The project narrative may not exceed 30 pages in length, excluding cover pages and table of contents.
 The only substantive portions that may exceed the 30-page limit are documents supporting assertions or conclusions made in the 30-page project narrative.
 If possible, website links to supporting documentation should be provided rather than copies of these supporting materials.
 If supporting documents are submitted, applicants should clearly identify within the project narrative the relevant portion of the project narrative that each supporting document supports.
-At the applicant's discretion, relevant materials provided previously to an operating administration in support of a different DOT financial assistance program may be referenced and described as unchanged.
 The Department recommends using appropriately descriptive file names (e.g., "Project Narrative," "Maps," "Memoranda of Understanding and Letters of Support," etc.) for all attachments.
 DOT recommends applications include the following sections: